Configuring User Memory

 There are two primary ways to retrieve and use a user’s memory.Method 1: Profile API (Manual Assembly)

 The Profile API returns a structured JSON object containing the user’s profile data.
 You are responsible for formatting this JSON into a string and inserting it into your prompt.
 Key Considerations:- Context Length: Control the token count of the memory context to manage cost and performance.
-Use
+Use max_token_sizeto set a hard limit andmax_subtopic_sizeto limit the number of sub-topics per topic.

 Method 2: Context API (Automated Assembly)